Sergius and Bacchus: Popularity and veneration

 Veneration of Sergius and Bacchus dates to the fifth century.
-A shrine to Sergius was built in Resafa (renamed Sergiopolis around 425), but there is no certain evidence for his or Bacchus' cult much older than that.
+A shrine to Sergius was built in Resafa (renamed Sergiopolis around 425), but there is no certain evidence for his or Bacchus's cult much older than that.
 Their cult grew rapidly during the early fifth century, in accordance with the growth of the cult of martyrs, especially military martyrs, during the period.
 The Resafa shrine was constructed of mudbrick, evidently at the behest of bishop Alexander of Hierapolis.
 The Passion has been dated to the mid-5th century on the grounds that it describes the construction of such a shrine as if it were a relatively recent occurrence.
 The original shrine was replaced with a sturdier stone structure in 518; this new site was patronized by important political figures including Roman emperor Justinian I, emperor Khosrow II of the Sasanian Empire, and al-Mundhir III ibn al-Harith, ruler of the Ghassanids.

 Traditionally, the feast day of Sergius and Bacchus has been celebrated on 7 October in the West.
 In the Tridentine calendar they shared the day with Pope Mark and the martyred pair Marcellus and Apuleius.
 In 1716, this day became the feast of Our Lady of the Rosary, and the commemoration of Sergius, Bacchus and the other saints was moved to 8 October.
 They were restored to 7 October in 1969.